RosettaCommons/documentation/structure_prediction/helical-bundle-predict.md

-# Fragment-free helical bundle structure prediction Using the helical_bundle_predict application
+# Fragment-free helical bundle structure prediction using the helical_bundle_predict application

 Back to [[Application Documentation]].